SanderGi/Genus/README.md

 ## How to run

 To run the C program for ruling out genus 8 for the Balaban 10 Cage, `cd Balaban10` and run `make run`.
 This will compile the C program and run it.
 The output will be in `FitCycles.out`.
 To run with a different vertex labeling or set of cycles, modify `generate.ipynb` or `generate_austin.ipynb` and run the notebook to generate the input files.
 Then run `make run` again.
+To run the complete C version that doesn't require python to generate the cycles, `cd Balaban10C` and run `make run`.

 To run the python scripts you must have [SageMath installed](https://doc.sagemath.org/html/en/installation/index.html) and select the SageMath kernel in Jupyter/VS Code/whatever you use.
 Then run the notebooks in the Balaban10 directory.